-- c.
+- the previous ERS fellowship has been completed at least 6 months before the application deadline - and the applicant and the host supervisor have provided ERS with the requested final report for their previous fellowship. - c.
 Applicants cannot submit the same research project more than once.
-Should applicants wish to re-apply for a second fellowship, they must demonstrate past results and provide a detailed plan for continuing their research, justifying the necessity of the additional fellowship. - 2.9 Extension of a previous project supported by other funds - a.
+Should applicants wish to re-apply for a second fellowship, they must demonstrate past results and provide a detailed plan for continuing their research, justifying the necessity of the additional fellowship (to be added in the online application platform under the research project section). - 2.9 Extension of a previous project supported by other funds - a.
 Applications for the extension of a previous research project supported from other sources will be considered in competition as any other applications based on scientific merit. - b.
 Applicants should inform ERS about the success, challenges or failure of the previous research project.
 A description of the new added value in terms of skills, techniques, results should be included, as well as a clear statement of the expected new benefits (to be added in the online application platform under the research project details).